Samira Vera-Cruz

 Samira Nandi Marques Vera-Cruz (born 11 September 1990) is a Cape Verdean film director, producer, editor and actress.

 Biography

-Born in São Vicente, Samira Vera-Cruz is a Cape-Verdean film director and producer, with Angolan and Cape Verdean ancestry.
+Born in São Vicente, Samira Vera-Cruz is a Cape-Verdean film director, producer, underwater cinematographer and divemaster, with Angolan and Cape Verdean ancestry.
 She grew up between the cities of Mindelo, Praia and Lisbon, the latter in Portugal.

 Samira graduated with a bachelor of arts in Film Studies and a minor in Global Communications at the American University of Paris in 2013.

-The director started her professional life as a journalist at Agência Cabo-verdiana de Imagens (ACI = Capeverdean Images Agency) and later as an account manager at Greenstudio, at Praia, Cabo Verde.

-She moved to Angola in early 2014 and worked for almost two years as an audiovisual producer for Muxima Filmes in the city of Luanda.